fozc/ABasicCommunicationProtocol/README.md

 Faydalı olması dileğiyle.

 This is a basic communication protocol for embedded systems.
-The sample project created with Microchip Mplab-X IDE.
-You can find Proteus simulation file under "simulation" folder.
+The sample project was created with Microchip Mplab-X IDE.
+You can find the Proteus simulation file under the "simulation" folder.

 I hope it will be useful for you.